What Does An Architect Do?

 Besides understanding what the client needs and prefers, the architect needs to be well versed in details like material types, building costs, regulations, aesthetics, etc. A strong flair for creative and practical design is also inherent, to create satisfying solutions to building projects.

-How is an Architect different from the other building professionals?
+How is an architect in Singapore different from other building professionals?

 Architects are professionals in the construction industry and have to abide by a set of laws and regulations under the “Architects Act”.
 The Architects Act regulates the standard and code of conduct and ethics of architects.